 How to Tell You’re Thinking Clearly

 The definition I would like to put forward for thinking clearly is the following: a frame of mind producing the type of thoughts that, if acted upon, will bring about positive results for you and others, especially those you care for.
 Using this definition, it’s easy to recognize whether you are thinking clearly or you are allowing negative thoughts to influence your thinking.
 Remember, many people identify with their thoughts, but you are not your thoughts.
 You are the one listening to them.
-A simple trick for dealing with negative thoughts or a poor frame of mind, (those thoughts that if acted upon will produce a negative result for you and others) is when you recognize a bad thought, say out load “thanks for sharing”.
+A simple trick for dealing with negative thoughts or a poor frame of mind (those thoughts that, if acted upon, will produce a negative result for you and others) is when you recognize a bad thought, say out loud “Thanks for sharing.”
 Then discard the thought and move on to clear your mind.
 What about a string of bad thoughts?
 Do anything possible to change your physiology and remember a time when you felt proud, happy and energetic.
-Then ask yourself whether you current thoughts meet the definition laid out above.
+Then ask yourself whether your current thoughts meet the definition laid out above.

 Does this help?
 I hope it does.
 I know that it has helped me recognize if I’m in a great state of mind, or I need to work on getting there before I act.
 Here’s the lesson–think before you act, but make sure you’re in the right frame of mind and thinking clearly before you do.